Dherse/masterproef/content/4_phos.typ

 === Constraints <sec_phos_constraints>

 #info-box(kind: "info")[
-    It has been discussed that the syntax of constraints should be changed to be declutter function/synthesizable block signatures.
+    It has been discussed that the syntax of constraints should be changed to declutter function/synthesizable block signatures.
 This would allow constraints to be cleaner, and would ideally be expressed as its own part of the signature, rather than being defined with the arguments.
 However, this has not yet been designed, and is therefore not discussed further in this document.
 ]

 @phos models constraints as additional data carried by values and signals, it applies the semantics discussed in @sec_constraints.
 In the current iteration of the design, constraints are therefore a evaluation-time concept that cannot be checked by the compiler.
 This is a limitation of the current design, and will be addressed in future iterations.
 An example of a constraint can be seen in @lst_ex_constraint.